Internet freedom in the network’s core

-Today, researchers from Michigan, Illinois, BBN, and the University of Colorado have formed a coalition to make refraction networking a widely deployed and powerful tool for Internet freedom, with support from the U.S. State Department's Bureau of Democracy, Human Rights, and Labor.
-In early 2017, the coalition ran a real-world ISP trial—the first of its kind—providing refraction to more than 50,000 users.
+Today, researchers from Michigan, Illinois, and the University of Colorado have formed a coalition to make refraction networking a widely deployed and powerful tool for Internet freedom, with support from the U.S. State Department's Bureau of Democracy, Human Rights, and Labor.
+Since 2019, the coalition has been operating a real-world production deployment that provides refraction networking service to more than a million users globally.

 The papers are: